Vacation rentals in Munich

 The best time to stay in a holiday rental in Munich

 One of the most popular times to visit Munich is in late September till late October, for Oktoberfest – the city's most famous event.
 Outside of that, Munich is in full bloom during the springtime, from late March through mid-May, when you will be treated to pleasant weather and many events from festivals to concerts — filling the city and beyond with fantastic sights and sounds.
 Christmas is also a great time to be in Munich when the city’s charming Christmas markets come to life, full of delightful trinkets and traditional food and drink to get you in the festive mood.
 Christmas is in wintertime in Munich though, so remember plenty of layers as it can get very cold.
 Whenever you decide to visit, you will find a great range of holiday apartments in Munich to suit all budgets and tastes.

-What are the top things to do in Munich?
+Top things to do in Munich

 The view from St. Peter’s Church Tower

 Get a true appreciation for Munich’s architectural beauty from high up above in St. Peter’s Church Tower.
 There are 299 stairs to climb, but once you reach the top you are rewarded with breathtaking views over the old town of Munich.
 Bring your camera as the selfie opportunities are endless.